marnamrs/task-tracker/README.md

 ## Run Locally

-To setup the project locally, you will need to run a local instance of MySql server and load the Maven dependencies in the `pom.xml`.
+To setup the project locally, you will need to run a local instance of MySql server and clone the repo into your local.

+After setting up a local copy, build the Maven dependencies in the `pom.xml`.

 Configure `application.properties` file in `src/main/resources` with the following variables or setup the corresponding environment variables: